-Sonoran flat enchiladas (Enchiladas Sonorenses) are one of the most distinctive and least-known dishes in Mexican-American borderlands cooking.
-Thick corn masa pancakes are fried until golden and crisp, then smothered in red chile sauce and topped with queso fresco, green olives, scallions, and radishes.
+Sonoran enchiladas (Enchiladas Sonorenses) are one of the most distinctive and least-known dishes in Mexican-American borderlands cooking.
+Thick corn masa pancakes are fried until golden brown and crispy, then smothered in red chile sauce and topped with queso fresco, green olives, scallions, and radishes.
 They’re a specialty of the Tucson–Sonora, Mexico region.
-This recipe comes from my cookbook Taste of Tucson: Sonoran Style Recipes Inspired by the Rich Culture of Southern Arizona.
-The cookbook received Tucson’s UNESCO City of Gastronomy designation for preserving regional recipes like this one.

 What Are Sonoran Flat Enchiladas and How Are They Different?

 Most enchilada recipes use corn tortillas as their base.
-Sonoran flat enchiladas use a masa pancake made from scratch that’s thicker and crispier than a tortilla.
-The potato worked into the masa adds a subtle density that holds up under the weight of the sauce and toppings.
-The green olive garnish is a distinctly Sonoran touch that traces back to Spanish colonial influence in the region and gives the dish a briny, savory note that sets it apart from any other enchiladas.
+Sonoran flat enchiladas use a masa pancake.
+Potato added to the masa adds some density that holds up under the weight of the sauce and toppings.
+The green olive garnish traces back to Spanish colonial influence in the region.
 Add a fried egg on top and it becomes one of the best breakfast dishes in the Southwest.
+Use my Chile Colorado con carne or tofu recipe, and/or add a fried egg for breakfast anytime.

 Ingredients